Gomorrah (TV series): Season 4 (2019)

 The boss of Secondigliano later has a big problem with a shipment of drugs seized by the police and undertakes, at a meeting with members of the Alliance, to pay the next shipment at her own expense, to make up for the financial losses of those who had paid the one seized.
-However, the Capaccios want to be repaid immediately to reinvest in a new channel and Patrizia borrows the money from Genny.
+The Capaccios want to be repaid immediately to reinvest in a new channel and Patrizia borrows the money from Genny.
 The latter agrees but asks for the author of the complaint which then led to the seizure of her cargo.
-However, a good part of it is still on the streets thanks to an African criminal group.
+A good part of it is still on the streets thanks to an African criminal group.
 Patrizia's most trusted man, Nicola, investigates the matter with his cousin Lino.
 With the excuse of wanting to buy a batch of drugs from the Africans, Nicola tries to get to the bottom of the matter, and at the appointment to buy the goods, he finds out.
 The Levantes were behind the stolen shipment because they do not want Patrizia at the helm of Secondigliano.
 Saro and Francesco kill Lino, and force Nicola to kill Patrizia threatening to murder his family if he doesn't cooperate.
 Michelangelo is informed through Grazia of their intent and restrains Nicola, who is about to kill Patrizia.
 He takes him to the family vineyard for a clarification with his brothers.
-However Michelangelo cannot go against his family and kills Nicola with his own gun.
+Michelangelo cannot go against his family and kills Nicola with his own gun.
 Then he is informed by Patrizia that she is expecting a child by him.

 Meanwhile, Genny has problems with the bodies that emerge outside the building of the multi-storey car park of the airport, and he begins to have the judiciary on his tail.
 He has Alberto, his partner, killed when he learns from Tiziana of her interview with the prosecutor, for fear that she might reveal, sooner or later, his name behind the project.
 He accompanies Patrizia to the altar who marries Michelangelo, and as a gift he gives her the total dominion of Secondigliano.
 Finally, he promotes Tiziana as the new managing director for the airport, but he begins to regret the project.